alesti/tinkering-tinkerbell/k3d-approach-dedicated-master.md

 ## THERE WILL BE DRAGONS
 ### push an image to the registry with http only

-Tinkerbell provides its own docker registry, it runs on the app tink-stack at port 8080.
+I thought, Tinkerbell provides its own docker registry / artifact store, [but i was wrong](https://cloud-native.slack.com/archives/C01SRB41GMT/p1679940640313709).

+FIXME
+port 8080.
 It is neccessary to push the images named in the templates above to that registry (https://tinkerbell.org/examples/hello-world/#the-hello-world-action-image).
 The tinkerbell docs seem to use the name `mirror` instead of registry.